seema-kri/seema-kri/README.md

 [![](https://visitcount.itsvg.in/api?id=seema-kri&icon=0&color=0)](https://visitcount.itsvg.in)

-⭐ *Open to internship and entry-level opportunities in Data & Analytics*
+⭐ *Open to internship and entry-level opportunities in Data & Analytics.*